noelbundick/website/content/posts/Bash-on-Windows-Azure-Cloud-Shell-Quickstart/index.md

 cat ~/.mountclouddrive.sh
 ```

-{% asset_img bash-examplemountscript.png "This has been long deleted/recreated, so don't bother hacking me" %}
+{{% img "bash-examplemountscript.png" "This has been long deleted/recreated, so don't bother hacking me" %}}

 Looks legit to me!
 And to connect during your normal dev/admin activities, use